SahibJ56/realtime-face-emotion-analysis/README.md

-# realtime-face-emotion-analysis

-### Project Title: Real-time Face Detection and Emotion Analysis System
+# Real-time Face Detection and Emotion Analysis System

 ### Project Summary:
 Developed and implemented a real-time computer vision system in Google Colab for robust face detection and emotion recognition from live webcam feeds, demonstrating expertise in deep learning model integration and front-end interaction for dynamic data capture.